aphearin/accelerating_python/README.md

 This repository demonstrates two different ways to compile Cython code: first using a Jupyter Notebook, and second using a `setup.py`.
 Using a `setup.py` file is more powerful, since it makes it easier to integrate your Cython code throughout your python modules, but using a Notebook is simpler for quick prototyping.
 To get started, we'll use the Notebook way of doing things since compiling Cython in a notebook is so easy, this will let us focus straight away on how to write cython in the next section.
 In the subsequent section, we'll return show the `setup.py` way of doing things.

 Either way, make sure you `pip install cython` before moving on.

+These notes provide some flesh to the highly recommended series of blog posts on Numba vs. Cython written by Jake VanderPlas.

 ## Basic Cython Syntax